Who Can Be Covered Under Louisiana Workers Comp?

 When an at-work accident causes an employee injury, or the employee suffers from an occupational illness, should the employee die within two years of his or her last treatment, immediate family members (spouse and/or dependent children) may be entitled to receive weekly workers compensation benefits.

 Getting the Help You Need for Your New Orleans Workers Compensation Claim

-At New Orleans Legal, our attorneys help those who have been injured at work collect the workers compensation benefits they are entitled to receive.
-We fight to make sure our workers compensation clients receive lost wages, have their medical bills paid, and receive all necessary medical care.
+New Orleans workers compensation attorney Peter Diiorio can help those who have been injured at work collect the workers compensation benefits they are entitled to receive.
+We fight to make sure our workers compensation clients receive lost wages, have medical bills paid, and receive necessary care.
 Many workers compensation injuries can be catastrophic—or even fatal—changing lives forever.
 We will be a strong advocate for our clients, fighting hard for their rights and their futures.
 Contact New Orleans Legal today to speak to Peter J. Diiorio, a strong workers compensation lawyer who believes in advocating intensely for every client.
 New Orleans Legal–Solving Problems, Making Things Right.